ycombinator/elastic-stack-testing/README.md

   that contains the Vagrantfile.
 The directory is prefixed with the build id.

   If the VM is running and you want to ssh or destroy the vagrant machine, the AIT_ANSIBLE_PLAYBOOK env must be set but does not have to point to an actual playbook.

-  AIT_ANSIBLE_PLAYBOOK=1 vagrant ssh
-  AIT_ANSIBLE_PLAYBOOK=1 vagrant destroy -f

 If doing a vagrant up, then AIT_ANSIBLE_PLAYBOOK must point to a valid playbook.

+  - AIT_ANSIBLE_PLAYBOOK=1 vagrant ssh
+  - AIT_ANSIBLE_PLAYBOOK=1 vagrant destroy -f

 ## Contact